fastforwardlabs/blog/content/posts/2022-07-11-automated-metrics-for-evaluating-text-style-transfer.md

 Both of the metrics we’ve implemented depend on the availability of a well-fit style classification model.
 This requirement translates to the need for labeled data.
 And while this isn’t an issue for parallel TST tasks, it becomes a non-starter for the vast majority of style attributes where parallel data isn’t available.

 Even when parallel data is available, it's imperative that the trained model is performant.
-As we’ll see in a later section, data quality issues can result in a poorly fit model.
+As we’ll see in a later section, data quality issues can lead to a classifier that learns patterns that are unrepresentative of the true target attribute and result in an error-prone model.
 Since the STI metric is built directly on classifier distribution outputs, it is apparent that errors with the model will surface as errors in the style metric.

 Similarly, the CPS metric uses the word attributions that are derived from the classifier as the basis for style token masking.
-If the model learns incorrect relationships between features and style classes, errors in word attribution scores cause the wrong tokens to be masked.
+If the model learns incorrect relationships between features and style classes, errors in word attribution scores can cause the wrong tokens to be masked.
 Unfortunately, there is minimal tolerance for error in style masking because incorrectly masking a content-related token (e.g. proper noun) can completely alter the semantics, producing a very low similarity score.

 #### Style token selection